usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 Element definitions:

-- [`<title>`](/reference/latest/complete/xml-reference/#/catalog/metadata/title) (Required) - A human-readable title for the document.
-Expressed as [Markdown content](/reference/datatypes/#markup-line).
+- [`<title>`](/reference/latest/complete/xml-reference/#/catalog/metadata/title) (required) - A human-readable title for the document, expressed as [Markdown content](/reference/datatypes/#markup-line).
-- [`<published>`](/reference/latest/complete/xml-reference/#/catalog/metadata/published) (Optional) - The date and time that this document was originally published.
-Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`<published>`](/reference/latest/complete/xml-reference/#/catalog/metadata/published) (optional) - The date and time that this document was originally published, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
-- [`<last-modified>`](/reference/latest/complete/xml-reference/#/catalog/metadata/last-modified) (Required) - The date and time that this document instance was last modified.
-If any part of the document is changed, this should be updated to the current date and time.
-Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`<last-modified>`](/reference/latest/complete/xml-reference/#/catalog/metadata/last-modified) (required) - The date and time that this document instance was last modified, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+If any part of the document is changed, this value should be updated to the current date and time.
-- [`<version>`](/reference/latest/complete/xml-reference/#/catalog/metadata/version) (Required) - A string that provides a version for this document instance.
-If any part of the document is changed, this version should be incremented according to some standardized scheme.
-A [simple String](/reference/datatypes/#string).
+- [`<version>`](/reference/latest/complete/xml-reference/#/catalog/metadata/version) (required) - A [simple String](/reference/datatypes/#string) that provides the version of the document instance.
+If any part of the document is changed, this version value should be incremented according to the versioning scheme used.
-- [`<oscal-version>`](/reference/latest/complete/xml-reference/#/catalog/metadata/oscal-version) (Required) - The version of OSCAL that this document instance was written against.
-A [simple String](/reference/datatypes/#string)
+- [`<oscal-version>`](/reference/latest/complete/xml-reference/#/catalog/metadata/oscal-version) (required) - The version of OSCAL that this document instance was written against, expressed as a [simple String](/reference/datatypes/#string).
-- [`<revision>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/revision) (Optional) - A list of revisions to this document to enable advanced change tracking.
+- [`<revisions>`](/reference/latest/complete/xml-reference/#/catalog/metadata/revisions/revision) (optional) - A list of revisions to the document to enable advanced change tracking.
-- [`<document-id>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/document-id) (Optionally Many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
+- [`<document-id>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/document-id) (zero to many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
 The `@scheme` attribute provides a URI to identify the scheme used to generate the ID.
-See  for more information and usage guidance.
+See the later [section](#understanding-and-using-the-document-id) for more information and usage guidance.
-- [`<prop>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/prop) (Optionally Many) - Represents some arbitrary "property" of the document.
+- [`<prop>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/prop) (zero to many) - Represents some arbitrary "property" of the document.
 This flexible element provides an extension point for adding additional metadata.
-See TODO for more information and usage guidance.
+See the later [section](#using-props) for more information and usage guidance.
-- [`<link>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/link) (Optionally Many) - Provides a resolvable URI (the `@href` attribute) to some resource.
+- [`<link>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/link) (zero to many) - Provides a resolvable URI (the `@href` attribute) for some resource.
 The purpose of the link is given with the `@rel` attribute, and it's media type through the `@media-type` attribute.
-See [here](#understanding-and-using-document-id) for more information and usage guidance.
+See the later [section](#using-link) for more information and usage guidance.
-- [`<role>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/role) (Optionally Many) - Defines a function assumed or expected to be assumed by a party in a specific situation.
+- [`<role>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/role) (zero to many) - Defines a function or duty assumed or expected to be assumed by a party (i.e., person or organization) in a specific situation.
-- [`<location>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/location) (Optionally Many) - A location, with associated metadata that can be referenced.
+- [`<location>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/location) (zero to many) - A location, with associated metadata that can be referenced.
-- [`<party>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/party) (Optionally Many) - A responsible entity which is either a person or an organization.
+- [`<party>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/party) (zero to many) - A responsible entity which is either a person or an organization that can be referenced.
-- [`<responsible-party>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/responsible-party) (Optionally Many) - A reference to a set of organizations or persons that have responsibility for performing a referenced role in the context of the containing object.
+- [`<responsible-party>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/responsible-party) (zero to many) - A reference to a set of organizations or persons that have responsibility for performing a referenced role in the context of the containing object.
-- [`<remarks>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/remarks) (Optional) - Markup formatted plaintext with notes for human readers of the content.
+- [`<remarks>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/remarks) (optional) - Markup formatted text consisting of notes for human readers of the content.

 {{% /tab %}}
 {{% tab %}}